|

 In the Netherlands, the SE-6861 was introduced in the early 1980s,

-for use by the Special Forces (104 Waarnemings- en Verkenningscompagnie).
+with the Special Forces (104 Waarnemings- en Verkenningscompagnie).

 It was called LAPR, which is short for Lange Afstand Ploeg Radio